pouchdb/pouchdb/docs/download.md

 * [pouchdb-{{ site.version }}.min.js][latest-min] (compressed for production)
 * [pouchdb-{{ site.version }}.js][latest] (uncompressed for debugging)

+If you are using PouchDB in Internet Explorer a [Promise](https://www.npmjs.com/package/promise-polyfill) and [Fetch](https://www.npmjs.com/package/whatwg-fetch) polyfill will be needed.

 {% include anchor.html class="h3" title="npm" hash="npm" %}

 PouchDB can be installed through [npm](http://npmjs.com):